Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 What Does “Personalisation” Mean in a Regulated Wealth Context?

-Often, it is less about targeting and more about letting clients choose the level of detail they see.
+Often, it means letting clients choose the level of detail they see.

 A good experience supports both a high-level view and a drill-down when the client wants it.